djlondon/Education/tutorials/Programming_Basics.md

 ## Files

 Files are beautifully simple.
-There is are only two kinds of file, a file and a *directory*.
+There are only two kinds of file, a file and a *directory*.
 A directory is a file that can hold other files.
 A file is always at its core just a bunch of numbers.
 File extensions even, have no meaning to the computer, they're just a convention that make our lives easier.
 So when you're operating system 'knows' to open a `.pdf` in a pdf reader it just has some special program for that.
 If you remove the `.pdf`, the file will still open in a pdf reader (unless its being too smart).

 We write our programs in files, just like you write your diary on paper.